wkumari/draft-kumari-ipv6-loopback/draft-kumari-ipv6-loopback.md

 ((Geoff: David Farmer has proposed adding additional text noting that this proposed address designation clashes with the now deprecated IPv4-Compatible IPv6 Address designation in section 2.5.5.1.
-It is noted that this was deprecated in RFC4291 twenty years ago and\ I'm propose no further mention of this deprecated historic address designation.
-David  is suggesting that this should be explicity noted in this text.))
+It is noted that this was deprecated in RFC4291 twenty years ago and I'm proposing no further mention of this deprecated historic address designation.
+David  suggests that this old designation should be explicity noted in this text.))

 # Security Considerations